Information for students

 Higher Education Language and Presentation Support (HELPS) provides non-credited English language and academic literacy support to UTS undergraduate and postgraduate coursework students.
 HELPS can assist students by providing individual and group support in a friendly and respectful environment.

 Students at UTS can study overseas as part of their degree through either global exchange or by study abroad.

-UTS: Communication welcomes students from around the world.
+The School of Communication welcomes students from around the world.
 Our courses reflect Australia's multicultural character and its cultural, commercial, media and technological links to other countries and communities.
 UTS is committed to the internationalisation of all its courses, which prepare students for fulfilling lives and productive careers in a globalised world.
-A number of staff in UTS: Communication have lived and studied overseas and maintain international connections in the arts, media, business and research.
+A number of staff in the School of Communication have lived and studied overseas and maintain international connections in the arts, media, business and research.

 Exchange and study abroad